martinpalsson/GP2Y0E02B_E-Fuse_Burner/README.md

     e-fuses again on the same sensor!

     Workflow:
-    1. Set desired address as SETADDR (preprocessor directive).
+    1. Set desired address as SETADDR (preprocessor directive), Table 14 in application notes (don't use 0xF0!).
     2. Save the file.
     3. Program your board.
     4. Connect your sensor to the I2C bus.